NATALI-LEV/Playground-with-python/NARUTO ON A RUN/README.md

 ## Game Logic

-- Naruto can jump and must avoid obstacles to survive.
+- Naruto can jump and must avoid Pain to survive.
 - The game speed gradually increases, making it more challenging as you progress.
 - Your highest score is tracked and displayed.
 - Special sound effects play when you reach certain score milestones.